 Clinical criteria for diagnosis

-Clinical manifestations of streptococcal pharyngitis in adults are similar to those in children, with the absence of abdominal pain and vomiting (which are features that can occur in children).
-Physical examination usually reveals pharyngeal erythema, with anterior or posterior adenopathy, swollen uvula and palatal petechiae (pinpoint red spots).
+Clinical manifestations of streptococcal pharyngitis in adults are similar to those in children, with the absence of abdominal pain and vomiting, both of which are features that can occur in children.
+Physical examination usually reveals pharyngeal erythema, with anterior or posterior adenopathy, swollen uvula, and palatal petechiae (pinpoint red spots).

 The cumulative score then determines the likelihood of strep throat and whether there is a need for antimicrobial therapy.
 According to this system, patients with a score of zero or one are in a low-risk group for streptococcal pharyngitis, thus they do not require additional testing or antibiotics.

-On the other end of the spectrum are patients with a score of four, which may be given an empiric therapy as they are considered at high risk for the disease.
+On the other end of the spectrum are patients with a score of four, who may be given an empiric therapy, as they are considered at high risk for the disease.
 Individuals with a score of two or three should be tested by adequate laboratory methods, with positive results justifying antibiotic treatment.

-As signs and symptoms of streptococcal pharyngitis can overlap with those caused by other pathogens, definite diagnosis necessitates laboratory confirmation by either a throat culture or a rapid antigen detection test.
-Serologic evaluations (i.e. streptococcal antibody titers) are not of much use for diagnosing acute streptococcal pharyngitis, thus they are indicated when there is a need to confirm previous infection in individuals with post-streptococcal sequelae.
+As the signs and symptoms of streptococcal pharyngitis can overlap with those caused by other pathogens, a definitive diagnosis necessitates laboratory confirmation by either a throat culture or a rapid antigen detection test.
+The evaluation of streptococcal antibody titers is particularly useful for diagnosing acute streptococcal pharyngitis; therefore, these serological tests are indicated when there is a need to confirm the previous infection in individuals with post-streptococcal sequelae.

-With an adequate sampling approach, a conventional blood-agar plate throat culture from a single swab is considered 90 to 95 percent sensitive.
-A disadvantage of this method is the delay (overnight or even longer) in obtaining a definite diagnosis.
+With an adequate sampling approach, a conventional blood-agar plate throat culture from a single swab is considered to have a sensitivity within the range of 90% to 95%.
+One disadvantage of this method is the delay (overnight or even longer) in obtaining a definite diagnosis.

-Conversely, rapid antigen detection test can detect the presence of group A streptococcal cell-wall carbohydrate directly from the throat swab within minutes, with specificity ranging from 90 to 99 percent.
-Although in older rapid antigen detection kits sensitivity was only 70 percent, newer optical immunoassays and enzyme-linked immunosorbent assays are much more sensitive.
+Conversely, a rapid antigen detection test can detect the presence of group A streptococcal cell-wall carbohydrate directly from the throat swab within minutes, with specificity ranging from 90% to 99%.
+Although the sensitivity of older rapid antigen detection kits was only about 70%, newer optical immunoassays and enzyme-linked immunosorbent assays (ELISAs) are much more sensitive.

-Nevertheless, the practice of confirming negative rapid tests by a conventional throat culture is still alive and well, although certain experts think that the gain in sensitivity does not justify the additional cost and inconvenience, nor it necessarily translates into better patient outcomes in areas where the incidence of acute rheumatic fever is quite low.
+Nevertheless, confirming negative rapid tests by a conventional throat culture is still practiced.
+However, certain experts think that the gain in sensitivity does not justify the additional cost and inconvenience, nor does it necessarily translate into better patient outcomes in areas where the incidence of acute rheumatic fever is quite low.